car insurance no-claims discount class table

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-The no-claims discount class, briefly known as SF class, is a core component of your car insurance.
-It documents the number of years you have driven without an accident.
-The longer you remain claim-free, the higher your SF class rises.
-Typically, SF classes range from zero to 50, where higher classes are rewarded with attractive discounts.
-Many insurers offer a better classification after just one claim-free year.
-However, the specific design of the car SF class table and the associated premium rates vary between providers.
-This classification affects your third-party liability and comprehensive insurance; the partial cover does not have SF classes.
+The no-claims bonus class, or SF class for short, is a core component of your motor insurance.
+It records the number of years you have driven without an accident.
+The longer you remain without a reported claim, the higher your SF class rises.
+Typically, SF classes range from 0 to 50, with higher classes rewarded with attractive discounts.
+Many insurers already offer a better classification after one claim-free year.
+However, the exact structure of the motor insurance no-claims bonus table and the associated premium rates varies between providers.
+This classification applies to your motor third-party liability and comprehensive insurance; partial comprehensive cover does not have SF classes.
 A basic understanding of this system is the first step towards an optimised insurance premium.
-The next step is to consider the concrete impact on your wallet.
+The next step is to look at the specific impact on your wallet.

 • Advantage: No downgrade after the first claim per year.

-• Advantage: Premium remains stable despite claims.
+• Advantage: Premium remains stable despite a claim.

-• Disadvantage: Additional costs for the feature.
+• Disadvantage: Additional cost for the add-on.

 • Disadvantage: Usually only valid with the current insurer.